Hachi630/AI-Powered-Social-Media-Marketing-Manager/README.md

 - **User Authentication**: Secure login and registration system with JWT authentication
 - **Dashboard**: Clean and intuitive interface for managing your marketing activities
 - **Brand Profile**: Configure your brand's tone of voice, target audience, and knowledge base
-- **Smart Calendar**: Schedule and manage your marketing campaigns
+- **Smart Calendar**: Schedule and manage your marketing campaigns with support for multiple platforms (Instagram Post/Story/Reels, TikTok, Facebook)
+- **Calendar Item Images**: Upload images or generate images using AI for calendar items, with support for both file upload and base64 encoding
 - **AI Chat Interface**: AI-powered chat interface for content creation and marketing assistance with conversation history
-- **Image Generation**: Generate images using AI based on text prompts
+- **Image Generation**: Generate images using AI based on text prompts (manual input or auto-generated from content)
 - **Conversation Management**: Save and manage chat conversations with message history
 - **Responsive Design**: Modern UI built with Ant Design, fully responsive across devices